Updated July 19, 2023

 Definition of Non-Current Liabilities

-Non-Current liabilities example shows the burden that the company needs to repay in long term.
-The examples help an analyst to understand the liquidity of the company and also the requirement of cash in future. non-current liabilities are mentioned in the non-current segment of the liability side in the balance sheet.
+The non-Current liabilities example shows the burden that the company needs to repay in the long term.
+The examples assist analysts in understanding the liquidity of a company and its future cash requirements.
+The balance sheet lists Non-Current liabilities in the non-current section of the liability side.